 How to Make Cauliflower Alfredo Sauce

-If you have any leftover cauliflower Alfredo sauce, store it in an airtight container in the fridge for up to 3 days.
+If you have any leftover alfredo, store it in an airtight container in the fridge for up to 3 days.
 You can also freeze it for up to 3 months.
-Just thaw it in the fridge or in the microwave when you’re ready to use it.
+Just thaw it in the refrigerator or the microwave when ready to use it.
+Keep in mind the sauce will thicken after cooling, so you may need to mix in a splash of extra milk to get it back to its original consistency.

 - You can replace the soy milk with any other type of plain, unsweetened milk, such as almond milk or oat milk.
-Avoid using coconut or rice milk, as they will be too sweet and impart too much flavor.
+Avoid using rice milk, or the coconut milk from a carton/bottle (the kind for drinking) as they are too sweet/flavored and best reserved for baking or smoothies.
+You could try using unsweetened, canned coconut milk though if you don’t mind the hint of coconut flavor, but it will be quite a rich sauce.

-- You can also replace the vegetable stock powder with a bouillon cube or leave it out entirely
+- You can replace the vegetable stock powder (bouillon) with salt or a crumbled bouillon/stock cube if you can’t find it in powdered form.

 FAQs

-Yes, this sauce is entirely vegan and gluten-free.
+Yes, this sauce recipe is vegan and gluten-free.
+Make sure to use gluten-free pasta if required.

-Yes, you can use any type of pasta you prefer with this sauce.
-Just be sure to cook it according to the package instructions.
+Yes, you can use any pasta you prefer with this sauce.
+Just be sure to cook it according to the packet instructions.
+I have tried it with macaroni, penne and shells to make it easier for my toddler to eat- any shape you like works!

-Yes, you can use this sauce on a variety of dishes, such as grilled vegetables, roasted potatoes, or even as a topping for a baked sweet potato.
+Yes, get creative!
+It’s basically a creamy, slightly cheesy white sauce.
+Try it on roast vegetables, or as a topping for a baked potato.
 You could also use it as a dip or creamy dressing in a salad or wrap.

 Yes, you can freeze this sauce in an airtight container for up to 3 months.
-Just be sure to thaw it in the fridge or in the microwave when you’re ready to use it.
+Just be sure to thaw it in the fridge or the microwave when ready to use it.
+You can reheat it on the stovetop or in the microwave.
+Add a splash of extra milk to thin the consistency if needed while reheating as it tends to get quite thick when chilled or frozen.

 I hope you enjoy this recipe and would love to hear your thoughts in the comments below.
-Do you have any substitutions or variations you’d like to share?
-I’d love to hear from you!
+You can also tag me in your photos on Instagram @glowdiaries___ and I will reshare your posts to my stories 🙂

 Cauliflower Alfredo